-Part 1: Quantitative Literature Review
+Part 1: Quantitative Methods Exam

-The Quantitative Literature Review Exam involves completing a quantitative literature review (which may or may not include meta-analysis) on a topic of the examinee's choosing, and it can be their dissertation topic.
-Examinees can begin the quantitative literature review/meta-analysis at any time, but are expected to begin no later than summer after second year.
-The project must be defended by week 5 of their General Exam semester (the semester after finishing coursework).
-Examinees must present their paper to the General Exam Committee during the first 5 weeks of the exam semester, before taking the Theory Exam.
-If an examinee finishes their QLR paper before finishing their coursework (including both 6800s), the examinee still does not present the paper until the exam committee for their exam semester is established.
-Note that all coursework and both 6800s must be completed prior to defending the Quantitative Literature Review.
-Students should be aware that completing and defending both 6800s and their QLR in the first five weeks of the same semester may not be feasible and should be avoided.
+The Quantitative Methods Exam involves completing a quantitative literature review (which may or may not include meta-analysis) on a topic of your choosing, and it can be your dissertation topic.
+Please note that this is a Methods Exam and, as such, you should be quantitatively reviewing your topic, rather than conducting a narrative review of the quantitative literature in which you merely describe or summarize the findings of a body of work in a narrative format.
+You can begin the Methods Exam at any time but are expected to begin no later than summer after your second year.
+The project must be completed by week 5 of your exam semester (the semester after finishing coursework).
+You must present your paper to the exam committee during the first 5 weeks of the exam semester, before taking the Theory Exam.
+If you finish early, you still do not present the paper until the exam committee for that exam semester is established.
+Note that both 6800s must be completed the semester prior to the exam semester.
+Students should be aware that completing and defending both 6800s and their QME in the first five weeks of the same semester may not be feasible and should be avoided.